sfosc/sfosc/content/sfosc-book/institutions.md

 Therefore, we need to design an institution that supports and governs the community, which is dedicated to creating the architecture of participation that ensures a thriving community.
-We need rules for our communities association.
+We need rules for our community's association.
 To do that, we can leverage Political Theory.

 Political theory is the study of the history, ethics, and legitimacy of